johnalamina/nursing/refcw/np_fundamentals/pcc2notes.md

 ### Question
 - Is it only conceptual?
+	- We must reflect on how a practice-based theory of PCC should sit within the broader socio-economic and cultural environment in which a health system operates.
 - What is the difficulty?
+	- Health systems must be structured to enable sufficient availability and accessibility of health workers, and support staff to be able and willing to flexibly adapt skills, communication, routines or environments for individual patients.
 - Challenges for serious illness?
+	- Involvement of joint decision making
 - What it involves??
+	-  _Understanding patient within his or her unique psychosocial or cultural context_
+- How does Geography affect PCC?
 ### Points
 - Significant others, communication, joint decision making
 - Serious illness dimensions